CIEMAT-Neutrino/SCINT/docs/index.rst

       cd srcs/macros
       python3 XXmacro.py (--flags input)

-If you want to have a personal folder to store your test files locally you can create a ``scratch`` folder (it won't be synchronized with the repository).
+If you want to have a personal folder to store your test files locally you can create a ``test`` folder (it won't be synchronized with the repository).
 Otherwise, you can create a folder for your custom scripts and add them to the ``.gitignore`` file:

 .. code-block:: bash